Are Alaska Inmate Records Public Information?

 550 West 7th Avenue.
 Suite 1800

-Anchorage, Alaska 99501
+Anchorage, AK 99501

 Tel: (907) 334-2391

-Toll-Free (844) 934-2381
+Toll-Free: (844) 934-2381

 Department of Corrections – Juneau

-Juneau, Alaska 9981-2000
+Juneau, AK 9981-2000

 Tel: (907) 465-3390

 Not everyone may be granted access to visit an inmate in an Alaska facility.
 All visitors must be 18 years of age and older to visit an Alaska Corrections facility.
 There are many reasons a person may be denied access.
 One of them is a previous violation of the applicable visiting rules and regulations.
-Other reasons include
+Other reasons include:

 - Persons under the influence of alcohol or drugs are not allowed to visit.